Ensemble Etiquette

 - Attend all rehearsals and concerts.

-- Do not accept commitments that conflict with scheduled rehearsals and concerts.
+- Do not accept commitments that conflict with them.

-- If an absence is necessary, make sure that:
+- If an absence is necessary, make sure:

 1. you contact the ensemble instructor via email or Slack;

-2. the folder of music arrives at the rehearsal;
+2. your folder of music arrives at the rehearsal;

-- Arrive at a minimum of 15 minutes ahead of rehearsal times for set-up and warm-up.
+- Arrive at least 15 minutes before rehearsal for set-up and warm-up.

 > [!Warning]

-> Rehearsal downbeat occurs at the **designated rehearsal time.** Preparations for rehearsal must be complete at this time.
-Proper setup and warmup is considered a responsibility of each member.
+> Downbeat occurs at the **designated rehearsal time.** All preparation must be complete by then.
+Proper setup and warmup are each member's responsibility.

 ### Preparation

-- all instruments present, in working order, and properly tuned.
+- Come fully prepared: all instruments present, in working order, and properly tuned.
+Mallets, pencils, music markings, auxiliary and tuning equipment are your responsibility.

-- The quality of any ensemble is only as good as the weakest individual performance.
+- Practice your part outside rehearsal.
+An ensemble is only as good as its weakest individual performance.

-- Be a proactive ensemble member; if material within a subsection is subpar, gather your peers for a rehearsal.
+- Be proactive: if a subsection is subpar, gather your peers and rehearse.

-- Be flexible and collegial; calling a sectional should *never* be punitive or demeaning.
-Aggressive or condescending student rehearsal "leadership" will be dealt with severely by the instructor and/or Coordinator.
+- Be flexible and collegial.
+A sectional should *never* be punitive or demeaning — aggressive or condescending student "leadership" will be dealt with severely by the instructor and/or Coordinator.

-- If agreements cannot be reached, consult your instructor for help.
+- If agreements can't be reached, ask your instructor for help.

 ### Rehearsal Etiquette

-- **Talking out of turn and inappropriate phone use are non-negotiable**
+- **Talking out of turn and inappropriate phone use will not be tolerated.**

-- **Maintain lists of all needed equipment and mallets for each work to be performed.**
+- **Keep lists of all equipment and mallets for each piece.**

 ### Mentality

-- Pouting, backtalk, and overall unsavory and/or defensive behavior till not be tolerated and may result it dismissal from rehearsal and a subsequent behavioral discussion in private.
+- Pouting, backtalk, and defensiveness will not be tolerated and may result in dismissal from rehearsal and a private behavioral discussion.

-- You *will* be corrected—publicly and often—get used to it.
-Regardless of your preparation, being corrected or "called out" is not a personal attack on your character.
-Learn to separate your musical execution from your self-worth.
+- You *will* be corrected — publicly and often.
+Get used to it.
+Being "called out" is not an attack on your character.
+Separate your musical execution from your self-worth.

-- **Understand that the objective is to _enjoy the process_**
+- **The objective is to _enjoy the process_.**

-- Fun will and should be had during rehearsals; laughter, jokes, and "bloopers" will occur and are what make chamber music a highlight of our craft
+- Laughter, jokes, and "bloopers" are part of what makes chamber music a highlight of our craft.

-- Understand there's a line and do not cross it; know that ***enjoyment does not usurp excellence and productivity, it enhances it.***
+- Know the line and don't cross it: ***enjoyment does not replace excellence and productivity — it enhances them.***

-- Know how to make "[[The Switch]]" in rehearsal.
+- Learn to make "[[The Switch]]" in rehearsal.
 Developing The Switch will make you an *elite* performer and beloved professional.

 ## Large Ensemble